java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/02_building-with-intellij-idea.md

 To add a breakpoint, click the gutter at the line of code where you want execution to stop.
 Alternatively, place the caret at the line and press **⌃F8** (on macOS) or **Ctrl+F8** (on Windows/Linux).
 We can run our test or application using the **Debug** option.

 Execution will stop at the breakpoint, so we can investigate the state of our application.
 We can see current values of variables and objects.
 We can evaluate an expression, to see its current value and look at more details.
 We can even change the expressions to evaluate different results.
 We can continue execution by either stepping into a method to see what happens inside a called method (using the shortcut **F7**) or stepping over a line to go to the next line even if a method is called (using the shortcut **F8**), depending on what we’re interested in.
 Finally, we can resume the program to finish the execution of the test.

+For more information on debugging, see [Debugging in Java](https://dev.java/learn/debugging/)

 ## Refactoring code